Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Reserves](/HeroSystem6eHeroic/images/VehiclePower.png)

-The primary and auxiliary endurance reserves replace the *END* and *STUN* attributes in the Health Status widget (as *END* and *AUX*).
+The primary and auxiliary endurance reserves replace the *END* and *STUN* attributes in the Health Status Indicator (as *END* and *AUX*).
 Endurance costs will be subtracted from one of these two attributes, selected by the adjacent radio buttons as shown below.

 ![VehicleHealth](/HeroSystem6eHeroic/images/HealthStatusVehicle.png)